Leafwing-Studios/Emergence/design/src/water.md

 Ultimately this doesn't end up mattering a ton, as marginal costs to longer distance transportation of goods is quite low.

 Critically though, the utter impassability of Factorio's water severely hamstrings their map design.
-Only lakes can exist, as river networks would both completely stop the ability for players to ship goods, explore or be attacked by biters.
+Only lakes can exist, as river networks would completely stop the ability for players to ship goods, explore or be attacked by biters.
 Islands would be simply unreachable.

 This means that interesting potential mechanics (choke points! river shipping! ocean liners! islands with unique resources!) are unexplored,